Join the Academy

 Final Image

-In your opening image beat, you showed a scene highlighting your protagonist’s life, complete with the flaws holding them back.
+In your opening image beat, you showed a scene highlighting your hero's life, complete with the flaws holding them back.
 Now, in the final image, you’re doing the same thing: a concrete scene from your protagonist’s life, but this time, without the fatal flaws.
 They’ve changed, and life is now better because of it.
+This brings your beat sheet full circle!

-This blog post only shows a brief overview, but if you’d like a more in-depth dive into each beat, check out the book, Save the Cat!
+This blog post only shows a brief overview of the beat sheet template, but if you’d like a more in-depth dive into each beat, check out the book, Save the Cat!
 Writes a Novel by Jessica Brody, as well as the official Save the Cat!
 Novel-Writing Course inside the Writing Mastery Academy!
 You'll gain an even deeper understanding of plot and story structure, and understand what makes novels successful.
 By using these fifteen beats, your next book will have a solid structure with compelling plot points all the way through— and an ending that delivers!

 No spam here!
 By entering your email address, you agree to receive the requested information, the Writing Mastery Newsletter, and special offers in accordance with our Privacy Policy.
 Unsubscribe any time!